arjun-holland/Money-Map/README.md

 - **API Issues**:
 Verify that your Gemini API key is valid and that your API quota has not been exceeded.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Acknowledgements
-Team Crafty Coders for their contributions during the hackathon.
+Team **Crafty Coders** for their contributions during the hackathon.